 The IRS “Child and Dependent Care Credit” can include a loved one with dementia if you pay someone to care for them while you work or look for work.
 If eligible, you may be allowed a credit of up to 35% of qualifying expenses, depending upon your adjusted gross income.

-There are restrictions and thresholds in place, so be sure to consult with a tax advisor or accountant and review these three IRS publications for details:
+There are restrictions and thresholds in place, so be sure to consult with your tax advisor or accountant.
+You can also review these three IRS publications for details and specific deduction amounts for the current tax year:

 - IRS Publication 501: Exemptions, Standard Deductions and Filing Information has information about claiming a person with dementia as a dependent.
 In order to receive tax breaks, a person with dementia must be claimed as a dependent on your tax return